shishpal2000/maaco-fashion-Ecommerce-project-/README.md

 # Product Details
 When the user clicks on a product there should a page to show details about that product.
-This lesson is all about making an attractive details page.
 ![productdetailpage](https://user-images.githubusercontent.com/107112448/186490397-9f7b70bf-f88c-4c8b-9008-484d184de4ff.png)
 ![productdetailpage1](https://user-images.githubusercontent.com/107112448/186490409-1274a543-c281-4ab7-b744-4155c7a14d9f.png)

 #  Shopping Cart Screen
-Shopping Cart is the heart of any e-commerce website.
-We focus on creating a user-friendly shopping cart using React.
+Shopping Cart is the heart of any e-commerce website. i am focus on creating a user-friendly shopping cart using React.
 ![addtocart](https://user-images.githubusercontent.com/107112448/186492040-fae2899f-9b08-421f-b717-436cfa0dfe23.png)

 # Sign In User
-We need to register the user before redirecting them to the checkout.
-In this part, we will create forms for getting user info and save them in the database.
+User need to register before redirecting to the checkout page.
 ![loginpage](https://user-images.githubusercontent.com/107112448/186492367-fa499931-5dca-4e17-917e-781908f94f49.png)

 # Manage Products
 Admin should be able to define products and update the count in stock whenever they like.
-This page is about managing ECommerce products.
 ![createproduct](https://user-images.githubusercontent.com/107112448/186492684-3eec9a04-5adb-4071-b4c0-32e3e668688c.png)

 # Checkout Wizard
-we implement the checkout wizard including sign in, shipping info, payment method, and place order.
+I implement the checkout wizard including sign in, shipping info, payment method, and place order.
 ![shippingaddress](https://user-images.githubusercontent.com/107112448/186493231-3684b885-232c-41ce-9769-ca13132210f8.png)

 ![paymentmethod](https://user-images.githubusercontent.com/107112448/186493389-74345ee8-49c8-4758-ba4e-e71224ec508a.png)